MicrosoftDocs/defender-docs/defender-endpoint/mac-resources.md

 ## Logging installation issues

-If an error occurs during installation, the installer will only report a general failure.

-The detailed log will be saved to `/Library/Logs/Microsoft/mdatp/install.log`.
-If you experience issues during installation, send us this file so we can help diagnose the cause.
+If an error occurs during installation, the installer reports a general failure only.
+The detailed log is saved to `/Library/Logs/Microsoft/mdatp/install.log`.
+If you experience issues during installation, give this file to your technical support agent so we can help diagnose the cause.

-For further troubleshooting installation issues, please review [Troubleshoot installation issues for Microsoft Defender for Endpoint on macOS](mac-support-install.md)
+For further troubleshooting installation issues, see [Troubleshoot installation issues for Microsoft Defender for Endpoint on macOS](mac-support-install.md).

 ## Uninstalling